Component APIs

 Edit this page

-import { createContext } from "solid-js"
+import { createContext } from "solid-js";

-import type { Context } from "solid-js"
+import { createStore } from 'solid-js/store';

 export function CounterProvider(props) {

-const [state, setState] = createStore({ count: props.count || 0 })
+const [value, setValue] = createStore({ count: props.initialCount || INITIAL_COUNT })

 const counter = [